MauFrontier/gumroad-email-marketing-prototype/README.md

 The real star of this show is the "Generate with AI" feature, and it's run by [a contract written in Markdown](https://github.com/MauFrontier/gumroad-email-marketing-prototype/blob/main/back-end/app/assets/ai_contracts/segmentation_contract.md).
 I leveraged the Typescript types and enums and clever prompt engineering to guide the AI to give us very consistent results in generating the segmentation automatically.

+It's actually streaming the response, so in the future we could start building the targeting in real-time as we receive it to show progress to the user.

 I am __*all in*__ on AI.
 I've been honing my prompt engineering skills daily since I got access to Github Copilot in October 2021.
 That's what now allows me to quickly implement a complex feature like this one.
 I've developed a great sense of how to get what I want from AI.

 I used Github Copilot, ChatGPT, and Cody heavily to help me build this project relatively quickly in my spare time.
+It's a new world!

 ### 🤫 Internal tools